and welcome to our German Word of the Day. Today we’ll have a look at the meaning of one of the shortest words ever

 - And he was like “Naahhh, don’t wanne” and I was like “Come on, come with me please” and then he was like “fine” and then we were like at the movies and the flic was like all like … cool and stuff but he was like all of a sudden like totally like being weird or something… I don’t know… like kinda like really pissed … and I was feeling like really guilty..

 This was our German word of the Day so.
-Its original meaning was like that/in that manner and in German it has pretty much stayed the course…. except for those fixed expressions we had.
-German so and English so do share some use patterns but there are also quite a few differ… you know what.
-We’ll just skip the recap.
+Its original meaning was like that/in that manner and in German it has pretty much stayed the course.
+If you want to recap the second part, just take the little quiz I

 I hope you liked it and see you next time.